-Policies and Administrative Guidelines developed by the Superintendent.
+NOTE: This Student/Parent Handbook is based in significant part on policies adopted by the Board of Education and Administrative Guidelines developed by the Superintendent.
 Those Board Policies and Administrative Guidelines are incorporated by reference into the provisions of this Handbook.
 The Policies and Administrative Guidelines are periodically updated in response to changes in the law and other circumstances.
 Therefore, there may have been changes to the documents reviewed in this Handbook since it was printed in July 2019.
 If you have questions or would like more information about a specific issue or document, contact your school principal , or access the document on the District's website: www.mapsk12.org/nbcmiddleschool by clicking on "Student Handbook" and finding the specific policy or administrative guideline in the Table of Contents for that section.